wp-plugins/wp-widget-sugarcrm-lead-module/readme.txt

 == Screenshots ==

-1. Plugin API settings page.
+1. Plugin API settings.
-2. Plugin general settings page.
+2. Plugin general settings.
 3. List of Lead module fields.
 4. Widget page with a hidden field.
 5. Form with calendar on webpage.
 6. Form on webpage generated dynamically.
+7. Message and Custom CSS settings

 == Upgrade Notice ==
 Not Applicable